dugarsumit/dugarsumit.github.io/_projects/2013-03-01-text-summarization.md

 length" the above drawback can be nullified to a large extent, and a final sentence score is obtained.

-Sort the sentences in decending order based on their final scores and select top x number of sentences.
+Sort the sentences in descending order based on their final scores and select top x number of sentences.
 The final list of sentences is the summary of the given text.

 [More information here](https://dugarsumit.github.io/files/ATS-btech-final-proj-report.pdf)
 [Source Code](https://github.com/dugarsumit/text_summarizer)